 Introduction of new genetic information from a virus (eg, human papillomavirus E6 and E7 proteins in cervical cancer)

-Alteration of oncogenes or tumor suppressor genes by carcinogens, which either generate a novel protein sequence directly or induce accumulation of proteins that are normally not expressed or are expressed at very low levels (eg, ras, p53 )
+Alteration of oncogenes or tumor suppressor genes by carcinogens, which result in formation of neoantigens (novel protein sequences or accumulation of proteins that are normally not expressed or are expressed at very low levels, such as ras or p53), either by generating the novel protein sequence directly or by inducing accumulation of these proteins

 Uncovering of antigens normally buried in the cell membrane because of defective membrane homeostasis in tumor cells